hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_packet_core_control_plane.html.markdown

 A `platform` block supports the following:

-* `type` - The platform type where packet core is deployed.
+* `type` - The platform type where the packet core is deployed.

 * `edge_device_id` - The ID of Azure Stack Edge device where the packet core is deployed.

 * `arc_kubernetes_cluster_id` - The ID of Azure Arc connected cluster where the packet core is deployed.

-* `stack_hci_cluster_id` - The ID of Azure Stack HCI clusterwhere the packet core is deployed.
+* `stack_hci_cluster_id` - The ID of Azure Stack HCI cluster where the packet core is deployed.

 * `custom_location_id` -  The ID of Azure Arc custom location where the packet core is deployed.